-Heads of State of both continents confirmed their commitment to invest in young people, education and skills in the next period.
-And the European Union is already delivering on this commitment with the adoption of a 400m EUR Pan-African programme for 2018-2020.
+Heads of State from both continents confirmed their commitment to invest in young people, education and skills.
+The EU is already delivering on this commitment with the adoption of a €400 million Pan-African programme for 2018-2020.

-- HAQAA is supporting the Pan African Quality Assurance and Accreditation Framework and in particular the development of continent standards and guidelines for quality assurance in higher education, capacity building in the regional and national bodies in charge of higher education and building up expertise in the field of institutional evaluation and quality.
+- The Harmonisation of African Higher Education Quality Assurance and Accreditation (HAQAA) supports the Pan African Quality Assurance and Accreditation Framework.
+In particular, the HAQAA aims to develop pan-African standards and guidelines for quality assurance in higher education, capacity building in national and regional higher education organisations, and improving institutional evaluation.

-Africa is also participating actively in the Erasmus+ programme and support to African researchers is being provided under the Marie Skłodowska-Curie actions.
+Africa is also participating actively in the Erasmus+ programme and support to African researchers is being provided through the Marie Skłodowska-Curie actions.
 The Intra-Africa Academic Mobility Programme funds partnerships and mobility between universities within Africa.

-In 2009 the EU and Brazil concluded a Joint Declaration on Cooperation in Education and Training.
-Since 2011 the European Commission (EC) and the Brazilian authorities for education and training have had two policy dialogues at government level and a symposium.
+The EU and Brazil have concluded a Joint Declaration on Cooperation in Education and Training.
+The Commission and the Brazilian authorities for education and training have completed two policy dialogues at government level, as well as a symposium.

 The EU and India co-operate on a range of education matters, including:

-- modernisation of higher education;
+- the modernisation of higher education

-- academic excellence;
+- academic excellence

-- faculty and student mobility;
+- faculty and student mobility

-- vocational education and training;
+- vocational education and training

-- lifelong learning;
+- lifelong learning

-- quality and equity in education; and
+- quality and equity in education

-- recognition of qualifications.
+- the recognition of qualifications

-Since 2010, the European Commission and the Mexican authorities for education and training have had two policy dialogues at government level.
+Since 2010, the European Commission and the relevant Mexican authorities for education and training have had two policy dialogues at government level.